annisapf/Employer-Tracker/README.md

 * Application should allow users to view departments, roles, employees

+* Application should allow users to update employee roles

-* Application should allow users to delete previously saved notes.update employee roles
+* Application should allow users to delete departments, roles and employees

 ## Demo Video